|

 In 1972 Paul VI convened a synod to discuss the church’s mission in this new era of global awareness.
 Four major issues emerged and put a stamp of authenticity on what was already happening within religious congregations.
 Religious were moving out of their large establishments so as to be more available for the activities which the synod emphasized:

-The Gospel transmitted in and through culture
+Solidarity with the poor Dialogue with the other religions Working for justice The Gospel transmitted in and through culture

 International Mission Conference, Point Piper

-the cloister gave way to simple suburban housing and community life became less formal.
+Insertions among people at the edges became essential as the cloister gave way to simple suburban housing and community life became less formal.
 Large institutions were entrusted to lay administrators and staff.
 Missionaries became even more mobile, new missiological disciplines were studied and formation programs were updated.

 The novices transferred to Canterbury to avail themselves of Yarra Theological College courses.
 Postulants and FMM completing secular studies moved to West Sunshine, and intensive mission studies were followed at the Pacific Mission Institute in Turramurra.